 Education has traditionally been something for the young to help them prepare for their careers and their adult life.
 However, this isn’t the case any more and many groups, including the World Health Organization, recommend active aging with lifelong learning.
-Gone are the days of saying “You can’t teach an old dog new tricks” as an excuse when the benefits of continued learning are proven.
+Gone are the days of an excuse, “You can’t teach an old dog new tricks,” when the benefits of continued learning have been proven.

-Lifelong learning doesn’t have to include just formal education though, or even just learning new facts or knowledge.
-Here are just a few ways you can continue your education as you age and keep your mind fresh and active in your senior years.
+Lifelong learning doesn’t have to include just formal education, or even just learning new facts or knowledge.
+Here are just a few ways you can continue your education as you age to keep your mind fresh and active in your senior years.

-You always have the option of taking a more traditional approach and enroll in a local course that interests you.
+You always have the option of taking a more traditional approach and enrol in a local course that interests you.
 These days you can take courses in almost anything, from Graphic Novel studies and Introductory Art classes to Classical Literature and Advanced Economics.
-Visit your local campus or jump online and take a look at what is available.
+Visit your local campus or jump online and take a look at what is available

 If sitting in a classroom isn’t your style, try taking something more physical.
 There are many local dance classes you’ll be able to sign up for, or try a martial arts class if you’re up for it.
-Even something less strenuous like Aquarobics will be new and challenging for you to master and will help keep you fit.
+Even something less strenuous like aqua aerobics will be new and challenging for you to master and will help keep you fit

 Maybe there is something you’ve always wanted to do but never had the time.
-Well in retirement you have no excuses now.
+Well in retirement you have no excuses.
 Try buying a kite and mastering flying it in a light breeze.
 Or create a world of your own design with miniature models of anything you can think of from recreating historic battles, to complete fantasy realms, or a collection of classic cars.
-Open your imagination and let it run.
+Open your imagination and let it run

 - Learn a new language